PaulaBarteau/data-migration/NMMNH/Bi-Weekly_update_summary.markdown

  - 283 taxa/classifications added to Arctos
  - 2,695 higher geography quad maps compiled for bulkload
  - Researched geology terms 148-433
+ - Scale rulers for imaging printed out at UPS and ready for when imaging can continue
+ - 720 mineral taxonomy links compiled

 #### Benefits NMMNH Geoscience
 - Wrote and submitted Gila Symposium abstract- "Sharing Paleontology of the Gila at New Mexico Museum of Natural History and Science"